Four Steps to Incorporating and Responding to Stakeholder Feedback in the Strategic Planning Process

 The Project team now had the information they needed to refine their focus area and strategic direction.
 Community input and feedback gave them fresh ideas and greater insight into not only what to prioritize moving forward, but also into how the community wanted to be engaged.
 Throughout our work with this district, they continued to involve their community and were intentional about creating strategies and protocols to consistently iterate upon their plan long after the formal planning process ended.

 A core aspect of strategic planning - and to ensure a successful outcome to your district's hard work - is to honor the feedback of your stakeholders.
-We hope this example from our district partner inspires you – and if you are interested in exploring the Education Elements approach to tackling challenges and strategic planning, check out our Leadership Institute series in Denver this fall!
+We hope this example from our district partner inspires you – and if you are interested in exploring the Education Elements approach to tackling challenges and strategic planning, check out our Strategic Planning Leadership Institute!

 About Natalie Hall